-Buyers should assume that reallocations will occur every few years, and buy with the understanding that a trip which costs exactly 185 points in 2022 may cost more or less in a future year.
+Buyers should assume that reallocations will occur every few years, and buy with the understanding that a trip which costs exactly 185 points in 2023 may cost a little more or less in a future year.

 As for the non-DVC resorts and other uses of DVC points including stays at the Yacht Club, Disneyland Hotel, Disney Cruise Line, etc., these point values are subject to annual adjustments.
 Using points outside of the DVC resorts is technically a "trade" which is facilitated by the Disney Vacation Club.
 As such, they have the right to evaluate the finances of the trade program on an annual basis and adjust the costs accordingly.

 There were periods when the point values for DCL and non-DVC destinations declined from one year to the next.
 There were also years when no increase occurred.
 But generally speaking the expectation should be that costs will only increase over time for these point uses.